Geoalert/mapflow-docs-en/source/userguides/imagery_search.rst

 Viewing background search results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now a background search will be launched on our side with a certain frequency and you will be notified when new images arrive.
+Now a background search will be launched in Mapflow and you will be notified when new images arrive.

 .. figure:: _static/templates_new_images.png
   :alt: Templates new images